-1. Looked after and previously looked after children.

-2. Exceptional social/medical need.

-3. Children who will have a sibling at the school or at an infant/junior school which operates shared sibling priority, at the time of the child's admission.

-4. Staff Children

-5. Any other children, prioritised according to the distance they live from the school.
+- 1. Looked after and previously looked after children. - 2.
+Exceptional social/medical need. - 3.
+Children who will have a sibling at the school or at an infant/junior school which operates shared sibling priority, at the time of the child's admission. - 4.
+Staff Children - 5.
+Any other children, prioritised according to the distance they live from the school.

-If in the unlikely circumstance that the nursery isn't full after applying criterion 1-5, we will offer places to children after their 3rd birthday in date of birth order.
-This place will be charged at a rate of £15 per session.
+If in the unlikely circumstance that the nursery isn't full after applying criterion 1-5, we will offer places to children after their 3rd birthday, in date of birth order.
+There will be a fee until you're eligible for a funded place.
 Parents will be charged from their child's first day in nursery until they're eligible and in receipt of funding from the government (the term after the child turns 3).
 We can accept FEET funding or range of childcare vouchers for this period of time.